csixteen/playground/README.md

 # License

 None.
 Use this as it pleases you.
-Knock yourself out.